 Standard deviation is a measure of how dispersed the values in a data set typically are.

 The default values for the thresholds are listed below.
-You can edit the associated configuration option to change the default values.
+You can edit the associated advanced option to change the default values.

 |Warning||The predicted wait time for the hour + 2 standard deviations||

 |Critical||The predicted wait time for the hour + 3 standard deviations||

 Specify the learning date after the load on a database instance changes

 If the load on a database instance changes significantly (for example, because of changes in the network environment), the previously collected learning data is no longer accurate.
 To prevent this data from being used for anomaly detection, set the advanced Support option

 ANOMALY_DETECTION_FORCE_LEARNING_DATE to the date when the load change occurred.
 Wait time data collected before this date will not be used to predict future wait times.

 By default, anomaly detection is enabled for all database instances.
 To disable anomaly detection for a database instance that with an inconsistent workload or sporadic monitoring, set the advanced option